Operation David: Planning

-In the interwar period, French military planners had adopted the idea of fortifying France's borders and work on the Maginot Line had started in 1930.
+In the interwar period, French military planners of Grand Quartier Général (GQG) had adopted the idea of fortifying France's borders and work on the Maginot Line had started in 1930.
 In 1932, it had been decided by the Conseil supérieur de la guerre that France's northeastern border should not be fortified; the low-lying land made building suitable structures technically difficult and France had been in a military alliance with Belgium since 1920.
 Therefore, it was decided that France could best be protected against any German aggression in the region by defending Belgium; this had the advantage that any fighting would not be on French soil, thus preserving the important industrial towns in the border area.
 This strategy received a setback in 1936 when Belgium declared neutrality and abandoned its military alliance with France, meaning that in the event of a German invasion, the two armies could no longer coordinate their defence plans.

 The French planners had identified three possible defensive lines inside Belgium.
 The most obvious was along the Albert Canal which ran inside the Belgian border with Germany; however, since the declaration of neutrality, it seemed likely that French forces would only be able to move into Belgian territory after an invasion had begun, and in that case, there would be insufficient time to deploy before the line was overrun.
 The second alternative was the line of the River Scheldt, or Escaut in French, which ran through Ghent to Antwerp.
 Although a formidable natural obstacle, defending the Escaut, an option known as the Escaut Plan or "Plan E", would entail abandoning large amounts of Belgian territory to the Germans including Brussels and other major industrial areas.
 The final possibility was to form a line along the course of the River Dyle, known as the Dyle Plan or "Plan D".
 Although this would preserve more Belgian assets and was shorter than the Escaut Line, the river itself was much smaller and hardly bigger than a stream in places.
 Furthermore, the Dyle did not extend all the way to the River Meuse to create an unbroken line; to the east of the town of Wavre was a 40 km plain without any natural obstacles known as the "Gembloux Gap".